Estimated reading time: 4 minutes

 We usually get lots of questions about soil prep in Autumn.
 That’s probably because it’s an excellent time for soil improvement and preparation before you plant new fruit trees in winter.

 There’s usually enough of a gap between when the harvest of summer fruit has finished and when planting happens in winter, to allow for planting an autumn green manure crop, for example.

 However, before you even start thinking about soil prep, there are a few other steps you need to do.

 The 5-step process

-- Review how your fruit trees performed this summer
+- Review how your fruit trees did this summer

 Did you get enough fruit to meet your goals?
 If not, why not — was it because of disease, lack of pollination, or just not enough trees?
-We recommend you keep a fruit tree diary to help track how your trees are performing.
+We recommend you keep a fruit tree diary to track how well your trees are doing.

 If you haven’t kept a diary before, it’s a really good habit to get into.
 In our experience, it’s very hard to remember what happened with your trees from one season to the next.
 (Truthfully, sometimes it’s hard to remember from one week to the next).

 You can check out our Fruit Tree Diary template (with instructions), or come up with your own system.